rainmanp7/Holokernel2/README.md

 *   **kernel_entry.asm:** This file contains the 32-bit assembly code that serves as the entry point for the kernel after the bootloader.
 It sets up the stack and calls the `kmain` function.
 See the `kernel_entry.asm` file in the repository for the full source.
 *   **linker.ld:** This file is the linker script, defining how the object files are linked together to create the final kernel binary, specifying memory addresses and sections.
 See the `linker.ld` file in the repository for the full script.
 *   **Makefile:** This file contains the build rules for compiling the assembly and C code and linking them into a bootable disk image.
 See the `Makefile` file in the repository for the build commands.
 *   **holographic_kernel.c:** This file is the main C source code for the kernel.
-It implements the holographic memory system, emergent entities, and all kernel functionalities.
+It implements the holographic memory system, emergent entities, collective consciousness, and kernel patching functionality.
 See the `holographic_kernel.c` file in the repository for the full source.

 ### Compilation and Execution

 1. Ensure you have all the files listed above in the same directory.
-Specifically, you should have: `boot.asm`, `kernel_entry.asm`, `linker.ld`, `Makefile`, and `holographic_kernel.c` (which is your main `kernel.c` file).
+Specifically, you should have: `boot.asm`, `kernel_entry.asm`, `linker.ld`, `Makefile`, and `holographic_kernel.c`.

 2. Open a terminal in that directory and run: